 Table by AAN (see short biographies in the annex)

-Ghani has also made some other high-profile appointments, including of five provincial governors (no appointment of provincial governor since the agreement though).
+Ghani has also made some other high-profile appointments, including six provincial governors (no appointment of provincial governor since the agreement though).

 Table 2: Other high profile and provincial appointments

 (This table has been updated on 8 August 2020 to include no 3, the new governor of Herat who was missing in the original text.)

 |1||Muhammad Shaker Kargar||Chief of staff of president’s office||30 March 2020||Uzbek||yes|

 |2||Muhammad Daud Sultanzoy||Kabul mayor||1 April 2020||Pashtun||yes|

 |3||Sayed Abdul Wahid Qatali||Herat provincial governor||3 April 2020||Tajik||no|